gjpelletier/stepAIC/README.md

 ```

 Note that Example 2 using stepwise regression found a more parsimonious model with 5 features (compared with 7 features using Lasso regression), and similar skill compared with using Lasso regression for the same diabetes data set.

+Also note that the best_model and best_features returned by the lasso function also provide the best-fitted statsmodels model object and a list of the selected features of the best-fit model.